bachelor-2014/report/v2/human_interaction.md

 software dependencies.
-In order to use the Splotbot library, a user needs to make sure she has a compliant version of Python, the Printrun application used for sending G-Code instructions to the Arduino, the needed Arduino drivers and OpenCV along with its Python interface.
+In order to use the Splotbot library, a user needs to make sure she has a compliant version of Python, the Printrun application used for sending G-Code instructions to the Arduino, the needed Arduino drivers, and OpenCV along with its Python interface.
 Several of these dependencies in turn has their own list of dependencies.

 ## From Splotbot to EvoBot

-The approach taken by the EvoBot interface differs from the one taken in the Splotbot interface.
-First of all, where the interface to Splotbot is solely through Python programming or G-Code instructions, EvoBot adds a graphical user interface which fully encompasses all of the functionality of the robot.
-To match Splotbot in terms of advanced use cases, something similar to the Splotbot Python library is supported with the Rucola language.
-Where Rucola differs from the Python solution, however, is in terms of focus of the language.
-For a user to program an experiment in Rucola she has only to look at code for that specific experiment, code which exists side by side with the components and camera feedback of the robot.
-Another characteristics of the Rucola code is that it has a minuscule standard library, consisting almost only of keywords relevant to the experiments.
-In Splotbot the experiment code is surrounded by unnecessary clutter of main methods, import statements and a substantial standard library.
+The approach taken for the EvoBot interface differs much from the one taken in the Splotbot project.
+Where the only interface to Splotbot is through programming (in either Python or G-code), we wish to introduce a graphical user interface in order to make it easier to start using the platform.

-In terms of local dependencies, EvoBot only ever requires a web browser of the user.
+Also, the Splotbot interface poses many requirements to software installed on the computer, which is in contrast to the goal of building a standalone robotic platform that can be used without prior installation of software.

 ## User interface in EvoBot